Devinterview-io/llms-interview-questions/README.md

 ## 6. Discuss the significance of _pre-training_ and _fine-tuning_ in the context of LLMs.

-**Linear Language Models** (LLMs) are a type of statistical language model that aims to generate coherent and task-relevant language sequences based on the given input.
+**Large Language Models** (LLMs) are a type of statistical language model that aims to generate coherent and task-relevant language sequences based on the given input.
 LLMs have brought about a paradigm shift in the era of Natural Language Processing (NLP) and have led to significant improvements in various NLP-centric tasks.

 One of the essential aspects of LLMs is **pre-training** and **fine-tuning**, which provides substantial benefits and practical advantages, especially when working with small datasets.